soumyadeep-p/Django-Jobs/README.md

 This is a [Python](https://www.python.org/) based Online Recruitment Portal developed using [Django](https://www.djangoproject.com/), a Python web framework and [SQLite](https://www.sqlite.org/index.html).The Job Portal provides a platform for job seekers to search and apply for job opportunities, while employers can post job vacancies and manage applications efficiently.</br>

 # Tech-Stack Used:
 The Job Portal is built using [Django](https://www.djangoproject.com/), a high-level Python web framework known for its scalability and robustness.
-The project also utilizes HTML and CSS for front-end development, and incorporates a relational database management system [PostgreSQL](https://www.postgresql.org/) to handle data storage efficiently.
+The project also utilizes HTML and Bootstrap for front-end development, and incorporates a relational database management system [SQLite3](https://www.sqlite.org/index.html) to handle data storage efficiently.

 # Features
 * Users can register as either a <b>Recuiter</b> or <b>Applicant</b>.